SE-PRG/azmitool/README.md

 - `Identity not found`

 If you used `--identity` argument, please verify if you used correct client / application ID

+- `Failure processing application bundle.
+Failed to create directory [/var/tmp/.net/azmi/] for extracting bundled files A fatal error was encountered.
+Could not extract contents of the bundle`

+You ran `azmi` as a different user in past at your host than current user.
+Cache for .NET bundle has been created for previous user and can not be re-used.
+See [open github issue at .NET project](https://github.com/dotnet/runtime/issues/3846).
+Either remove cache directory (e.g. `rm -rf /var/tmp/.net/azmi`) or set specific cache directory for your current user like `export DOTNET_BUNDLE_EXTRACT_BASE_DIR="$HOME/cache_dotnet_bundle_extract`."

 ## Pipeline statuses